lilja-listus/ifusco/README.md

 - My cabinet: - Info - My abstracts - Paid participation fee
 - About the conference
 - The FU test
+- mobile version
+- admin dashboard:
+    - table with list of participants
+    - statistics on countries
+    - table with abstracts

 #### Post-MVP: